-There’s nothing I like more than a shopping spree at my local Salvation Army.
-I never really paid much attention to disinfecting the garments, until I learned that a fashion editor friend of mine received a nasty infection from not cleaning her thrift store purchases properly.
-This post gives you tips on cleaning and disinfecting your thrift store purchases.
+There’s nothing I like more than a shopping spree at my local Goodwill or Salvation Army.
+I never really thought much about how to clean thrift store clothing, until I learned that a fashion editor friend of mine got a nasty infection from wearing secondhand garments without washing them.
+So, you know, yuck.

-- If the garment can’t be dry cleaned or your just too broke to afford a high cleaning bill, then wash the garment once in the hottest water possible, with a cap full of Pine Sol or other disinfectant and then a second time with a table spoon of baking soda (to remove the Pine Sol smell).
-Test the disinfectant on the garment prior to washing to make sure the chemicals don’t stain or otherwise damage the clothing.
-Dry the garment in your dryer at the highest possible heat.
+If the garment can’t be dry cleaned or you don’t want to fund the bill, then try this instead.
+Wash the garment once in the hottest water possible, with a cap full of Pine Sol or other disinfectant.
+Then wash a second time with a table spoon of baking soda to remove the Pine Sol smell.

-- For shoes, jewelry, and other accessories, wipe the piece down with rubbing alcohol (test a small area to make sure it doesn’t damage the piece) or spray with Lysol disinfect spray.
-This might not completely disinfect the garment, but it will kill some germs.
+For shoes, jewelry, and other accessories, test a small area with rubbing alcohol or Lysol.
+If no damage results, wipe the piece down completely.
+This might not completely disinfect the piece, but it will kill some germs.